Antollo/Easypt2/docs/statements.md

 ### Simple statement

-An expression followed with a semicolon.
+An expression followed with an optional semicolon.

 ### Compound statement